kineticadb/charts/docs/GettingStarted/gke.md

     Please refer to this [Google documentation](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver "GKE CSI Docs") for more information.

+## Getting an FQDN

+Google provides a set of documentation about how to setup [ExternalDNS](https://kubernetes-sigs.github.io/external-dns/v0.13.5/tutorials/gke/ "GKE ExternalDNS Docs") to create DNS records on your DNS provider of choice.

 ---

 # Example Values for the Helm Chart